Thursday, October 1, 2015

 · Full Coverage – this term typically refers to an auto policy having both comprehensive and collision coverages, atop the liability and PIP/medical coverages.

-Michelle Ferrigno, Insurance Agent
+Michelle LaMaster, Insurance Agent

 Cell: 502.643.4124